threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_gettft.md

 ![](3bot_wallet.png)

 Your 3Bot Connect App comes with an inclusive 3Bot Wallet that you could access within the app on your mobile phone.
-Simply go to __3Bot Connect App__ on your mobile phone, and click on __Wallet__ to access the 3Bot Wallet.
+After installing the __3Bot Connect App__  on your mobile phone, simply click on the app, and click on __Wallet__ to access the 3Bot Wallet.
 Simply click on the big __'transaction' icon__ on the bottom right corner of your screen to see your wallet address, and start sending or receiving TFT.

-> Please go back to [__3Bot Connect App__ manual](mainnet_3botconnect.md) if you have not installed a 3Bot Connect App on your mobile phone.
+> Please go back to [__3Bot Connect App__ Installation Manual](mainnet_3botconnect.md) if you have not installed a 3Bot Connect App on your mobile phone.

 ### Store your TFT on your third-party testnet Stellar Wallet